 UEA Crome Court and Blackdale Student Residences

-The Crome Court and Blackdale student residences at the University of East Anglia extend the already considerable provision of residential accommodation and form part of the University’s £58-million Low-Carbon Campus masterplan.
-Crome Court was completed in 2014, while Blackdale was completed in 2016.
+The Crome Court and Blackdale student residences are a significant extension to the provision of residential accommodation at the University of East Anglia.
+They also form part of the University’s £58-million Low-Carbon Campus masterplan.
+Crome Court was completed in 2014, and Blackdale two years later.
 Both developments were designed by Norwich-based LSI Architects and incorporate CLT (cross-laminated timber) structures.

 At the time of Crome Court’s inception in 2012, CLT was a relatively new building technology in the UK.
 A BREEAM rating of ‘Excellent’ was also targeted for both developments and therefore more stringent acoustic standards were required over and above compliance with Approved Document E criteria.
 Our acoustic design work therefore involved a considerable amount of research into and interrogation of the limited acoustic data available from manufacturers.